Celebrating the Power of Girls

 Girls Leading the Change

-One of the most inspiring moments of the day came during the “Girls Take Over” campaign, where girls assumed leadership in their drama skits, these symbolic acts sent a strong message: girls are not just the future they are the present.
+One of the most inspiring moments of the day came during the “Girls Take Over” campaign.
+In this campaign, girls assumed leadership in their drama skits.
+These symbolic acts sent a strong message: girls are not just the future, they are the present.

 Looking Ahead

-In a world that still too often overlooks girls, this day reminds us of their strength, resilience, and right to shine.
+In a world that still too often overlooks girls, this day reminds us of the power of girls, their resilience, and their right to shine.